What is an abdominal aortic aneurysm and what are the symptoms?

 • Smoking

 Family history can also play an important role in identifying your risk level.
-It has been shown that there are higher incidences of abdominal aortic aneurysms if one or more family members have been diagnosed with an AAA.
-However, this is not a forgone conclusion that you or your children will have an AAA simply because others in your family had an aneurysm.
+There are higher incidences of abdominal aortic aneurysms if one or more family members have been diagnosed with an AAA previously.
+While this is true, it is not a forgone conclusion that you or your children will have an aneurysm simply because others in your family had an aneurysm.

 Understanding the risk factors for abdominal aortic aneurysm and having regular exams to monitoring your cholesterol and blood pressure are important preventive measures that can lower your chances of having a severe AAA.